 Many are free (or have free versions), and some have a small cost.
 I’m only including tools I’ve used and I know are worth it.

-At the bottom of the post, I’ve added links to a couple free PDFs I created to help you market your business.
+At the bottom of the post, I’ve added links to some free PDFs I created to help you create & market your business.

 Please note, some links on this page are affiliate links.
 If you purchase a product through an affiliate link, I may receive a small commission at no additional cost to you.
 See my full disclosure policy here.
 Thank you for your support!